Investing in a Bear Market Using Sector Rotation

 When looking to invest in a particular sector or industry which would offer these counter cyclical opportunities, it might also make sense to use ETFs (Exchange Traded Funds), as a way of getting exposure to these industries.
 Rather than individually picking companies within these sectors, there are a variety of sector funds offered by a variety of mutual fund families which offer exposure to these opportunities.

-In conclusion, the point to be stressed is: Those stocks that have made you money in a strong economy will likely not be the same stocks that will make you money in a weak economy!
+In conclusion, the point to be stressed is: Those stocks that perform well in a strong economy will likely not be the same stocks that will perform well in a weak economy!
 Are you prepared should the market and the economy be faltering?

 It should also be stressed that sector rotation is most appropriate for long term investors.
 The economic cycles we have been discussing, can occur over a period of years.
 Our current period of growth has been occurring for over a decade now.
 Whether the assets are under the umbrella of an IRA, 401k or other long-term growth portfolio, this strategy is most appropriate when looking to take advantage of long-term investing opportunities.